 Dealing with Insurance Companies

 Victims of a slip and fall should never talk to insurance companies.
 The property or business owner’s insurer is likely to get in contact with the victim.
 They will make it seem as if they have the victim’s interests in mind.
 In reality, these insurers are focused on settling for the lowest amount possible.
 Anything a victim says to an insurer, or anything they sign from the insurer, greatly decreases their chance of winning a settlement.
 Rather than the victim talking to, and being questioned by, an insurance company, they should let their attorney do the talking.
 The right attorney can make sure an insurance company doesn’t harass a victim after a slip and fall accident.
+A slip and fall lawyer can help make sure you’re taking the right steps after your accident.

 As mentioned, these accidents are sometimes severe and can lead to missed time at work which makes it harder for you to pay any medical bills that are coming your way.
 Here are the most common slip and fall injuries that we see in our clients: